 10.1 Purpose

-10.1.1 Part I of the Manual presents the United Nations scheme for the classification of explosives.
-It includes a description of the procedures and test criteria considered to be the most useful for providing competent authorities with the necessary information to arrive at a proper classification of explosive substances and articles for transport.
-It should be used in conjunction with the classification flow charts in figures 10.1, 10.2, 10.3, 10.4 and 10.5, the general conditions for testing in sub-section 1.5 and the appropriate test prescriptions in sections 11 to 18 of this Manual.
+10.1.1 Part I of the Manual presents the United Nations scheme for the classification of certain configurations of explosives.
+It includes a description of the procedures and test criteria considered to be the most useful for providing competent authorities with the necessary information to arrive at a proper classification of certain configurations of explosive substances and articles.
+It should be used in conjunction with the classification flow charts in figures 10.1, 10.2, 10.3, 10.4 and 10.5, the general conditions for testing in Chapter 1, section 1.5 and the appropriate test prescriptions in Chapters 11 to 18 of this Manual.

-10.1.2 Goods of Class 1 are assigned to one of six divisions, depending on the type of hazard they present (see paragraph 2.1.1.4 of the Model Regulations), and to one of thirteen compatibility groups which identify the kinds of explosive substances and articles that are deemed to be compatible.
-The general scheme for classifying a substance or article which is to be considered for inclusion in Class 1 is illustrated in Figure 10.1.
+10.1.2 Explosives are assigned to one of six divisions, generally by competent authorities, depending on the type of hazard they present in the form tested (see Chapter 2.1, paragraph 2.1.1.4 of the Model Regulations and Chapter 2.1, paragraph 2.1.2 of the GHS) and, for some regulatory purposes (e.g. transport) to one of the thirteen compatibility groups that identify the kinds of explosives that are deemed to be compatible.
+The general scheme for classifying certain configurations of substances or articles that are to be considered for inclusion in the class of explosives is illustrated in Figure 10.1.
 The assessment is in two stages.
-In the first stage, the potential of a substance or article to explode should be ascertained and its stability and sensitivity, both chemical and physical, shown to be acceptable.
+In the first stage, the potential of a substance or article to explode is ascertained and its stability and sensitivity, both chemically and physically, are shown to be acceptable.
 In order to promote uniform assessments by competent authorities, it is recommended that, using the flow chart in Figure 10.2, data from suitable tests is analyzed systematically with respect to the appropriate test criteria.
-If the substance or article is provisionally accepted into Class 1, it is then necessary to proceed to the second stage and assign it to the correct division by use of the flow chart of Figure 10.3.
-With the exception of Compatibility Groups N and S, for which test data is necessary, assignment to a compatibility group is usually made without reference to testing.
+If the substance or article in the form tested is provisionally accepted into the class of explosives , it is then necessary to proceed to the second stage and assign it to the correct division by use of the flow chart of Figure 10.3 and 10.5.
+With the exception of Compatibility Groups N and S, for which test data is necessary, assignment to a compatibility group, when required, is usually made without reference to testing.
 In the case of Compatibility Group S, the tests may be waived by the competent authority if classification by analogy is based on test results for a comparable article.

-10.1.3 The test procedures allow assessment of the hazard of explosive substances and articles so that an appropriate classification for transport can be made by the competent authority.
+10.1.3 The test procedures allow assessment of the hazard of certain configurations of explosive substances and articles so that an appropriate classification can be assigned by the competent authority or otherwise.

 10.2 Scope

-10.2.1 New products which are considered as having explosive properties or are intended to function as explosives should first be considered for inclusion in Class 1.
-For substances such as self-reactive substances of Division 4.1 or organic peroxides of Division 5.2, refer to Part II of this Manual.
+10.2.1 New products which are considered as having explosive properties or are intended to function as explosives should first be considered for inclusion in the class of explosives .
+For substances such as self-reactive substances or organic peroxides, refer to Part II of this Manual.
 In this context a new product is one which, in the opinion of the competent authority, involves any of the following:

-(a) A new substance or a combination or mixture of substances, intended to function as an explosive or pyrotechnic, which is considered to be significantly different from other combinations or mixtures already classified;
+(a) A new substance, intended to function as an explosive or pyrotechnic, which is considered to be significantly different from other substances already classified;

-(b) A new substance or article, not intended for explosive use, which has, or is suspected of having, explosive properties (see paragraph 2.1.1.5 of the Model Regulations);
+(b) A new substance, not intended for explosive use, which has, or is suspected of having, explosive properties (see Chapter 2.1, paragraph 2.1.3.1.2 of the Model Regulations and Chapter 2.1, paragraph 2.1.1.2 of the GHS);

-(c) A new design of article containing an explosive substance or an article containing a new explosive substance or a new combination or mixture of explosive substances; or
+(c) A new design of article containing an explosive substance or an article containing a new explosive substance; or